 Don’t let the reputation of budgets scare you.
-It’s definitely possible to create an easy to follow budget in order to achieve that financial control you need for your life.
+It’s definitely possible to create an easy budget in order to achieve the financial control you need for your life.

 Keep in mind, people who are money conscious are the same people who have budgets.
 And rightfully so!